HQ20/contracts/README.md

-            ├─── lists         - Reusable implementations of different types of linked lists ├─── math          - Reusable implementation of a lightweight fixed point math library ├─── state         - Reusable implementation of a fully-featured state machine ├─── test          - Implementations of contracts for testing of interanl functions ├─── token         - Token implementations, including a reusable dividend-bearing ERC20 ├─── utils         - Reusable library to cast between `uint` and `int`.
+            ├─── lists         - Reusable implementations of different types of linked lists ├─── math          - Reusable implementation of a lightweight fixed point math library ├─── state         - Reusable implementation of a fully-featured state machine ├─── token         - Token implementations, including a reusable dividend-bearing ERC20 ├─── utils         - Reusable library to cast between `uint` and `int`.
             └─── voting        - Example implementations of token-based and address-based votings